 I based the following guidelines on what I could piece together from various sources online.

-- Firstly, state why you want the visitor visa. (e.g. for me, my main reason was to follow my boyfriend who successfully obtained a working holiday visa.
+- Firstly, state why you want the visitor visa. (e.g. for me, my main reason was to follow my then-boyfriend who successfully obtained a working holiday visa.
 I included his visa application number here at this point.)
 Mention what you plan to do while in New Zealand.
 It should be very clear that you are not going to set up a business or work part time while you are there.

 - Include a summary of your travel plans – just put it into one of your first paragraphs.
 If you have a detailed plan, you can attached it together with the cover letter.